10 Cheapest Ways To Build A House On a Budget

 7. Skip The Expensive Finishes, For Now

-If your budget is running low, don’t panic.
-You can always install flooring or countertops later.
-Focus on building a strong foundation – finishing touches can always come at a later date.
+If your budget is running low or unexpected costs come up, don’t panic.
+Options for interior and exterior designs may seem endless, but you can always install less expensive features upfront such as cheaper flooring like carpet, and upgrade to more luxury features like hardwood when you have more money available.
+Focus on building a strong foundation with essential amenities – finishing touches can always come at a later date.

 8. Build A Tiny House

 If you’re open to a more unorthodox way of living, then the tiny home lifestyle could be up your alley.
-This bite-sized movement has skyrocketed in popularity over the past few years due to its sustainability and clever use of every square foot.
-With its viral success, tiny-home owners have grown into a passionate online community with information on the lifestyle pros and cons, tiny home floor plans and veteran advice in abundance.
+This bite-sized home has skyrocketed in popularity over the past few years thanks to its sustainability and clever use of every square foot.
+With its viral success, tiny-home owners have grown into a passionate online community sharing abundant information on the lifestyle pros and cons, tiny home floor plans and veteran advice.

 Tiny homes aren’t just appealing because they’re trendy.
-Their biggest draw is their affordability.
+Their biggest draw is that they’re affordable.

 Since tiny homes are, well, tiny, they’ll cost you significantly less to build than a conventional house.
 Tiny homes cost anywhere from just $20,000 – $100,000, depending on how luxurious you want your build to be.
 They also cost significantly less to maintain than your standard home.
 You can even opt to build your tiny home on wheels if you’re interested in traveling or plan to move in the future.

-Another option for those looking for something new is simply trying to find ways to utilize unconventional building materials.
+Another option for those looking for something new is simply trying to find ways to use unconventional home building materials.
 With the tiny home movement picking up steam there has been an influx of popularity for shipping container homes – houses built using reclaimed storage containers.

-The kind of innovation that looked at storage containers and saw durable, home construction materials is the kind of cost-effective creativity you should try and hone in on when building your home.
-Not only is this recycling of materials extremely sustainable, but it will also clearly save you money on your build.
+The kind of innovative thinking that saw storage containers as durable, home construction materials is the kind of cost-effective creativity you should try to focus on when building your home.
+Not only is recycling materials extremely sustainable, but it will also clearly save you money on your build.

 10. Build Off The Grid

-In case you haven’t caught on, sustainable living in general has become a huge trend in recent years.
-Which is why off the grid housing, or self-sufficient homes, are appealing to more and more people over time.
+In case you haven’t heard, sustainable living has become a huge trend in recent years.
+This is why off-the-grid housing, or self-sufficient homes, are appealing to more and more people over time.

 If you’re passionate about sustainability and want to give this net zero lifestyle a try, then check out off-grid home plans or peruse the expansive online community for more information.